 ONN’s platform split: Older ONN TVs (and current budget models) run Roku OS.
 Newer 2025-2026 models, including the SGQ, MQP, and SQ series, ship with Vizio OS (SmartCast) or Google TV.
 Walmart hasn’t fully retired Roku from the ONN lineup yet, so what you get depends on which model you buy.

-I tested both Roku and Xumo side by side.
-Roku wins on polish.
-Its cross-app search works better, and the channel library dwarfs what Xumo currently offers.
-That said, Xumo TV packs in features Roku lacks, like built-in Dolby Atmos passthrough on supported Westinghouse models, and the interface itself feels clean enough for daily use.
+In my testing of both Roku and Xumo side by side, Roku wins on polish.
+Its cross-app search works better, and the channel library is dramatically larger than what Xumo currently offers.
+Xumo TV does pack in one feature Roku lacks: built-in Dolby Atmos passthrough on supported Westinghouse models.

 If you want the most predictable smart TV experience right now, grab an ONN or Westinghouse model that still runs Roku.
 If you don’t mind a newer platform, Westinghouse’s Xumo sets add Dolby Atmos support that Roku models skip.